 Turnip and Beet Gratin with Gruyere

-- 1 shallot diced
+- 1 shallot - diced

-- 6 tbsp olive oil divided
+- 6 tablespoon olive oil - divided

-- 2 tbsp butter
+- 2 tablespoon butter

-- 3/4 cup vegetable stock
+- ¾ cup vegetable stock

-- 1/2 cup gruyere cheese freshly grated
+- ½ cup gruyere cheese - freshly grated

-- Prepare the beets and turnips by scrubbing them (you can also peel them if you'd like) and using a mandoline to make thin slices.
-Layer the vegetables in the cast iron skillet by starting with a thin layer of turnips, followed by a layer of beets, and so on.
+- Prepare the beets and turnips by trimming and scrubbing them (you can also peel them if you'd like).
+Use a mandoline to make thin slices.
+Layer the vegetables in the cast iron skillet (or other oven-proof skillet or 9x13 baking dish) by starting with a layer of turnips, followed by a layer of beets, and so on.

-Garnish with fresh thyme sprigs.
+- Garnish with fresh thyme sprigs.
 Serve warm and enjoy!